Contains the active ingredient metoprolol tartrate

 Some medicines may interact with metoprolol.
 These include:

-other medicines used to treat high blood pressure such as calcium channel blockers and clonidine
+other medicines used to treat high blood pressure e.g. calcium channel blockers (such

 some medicines used to treat angina

-other medicines used to treat irregular heart beat (arrhythmias)
+other medicines used to treat irregular heart beat (arrhythmias), e.g. amiodarone,

 medicines for diabetes

 some local and general anaesthetics used during surgery

 warfarin or dipyridamole, used to prevent blood clots

 non-steroidal anti-inflammatory drugs (NSAIDs), used to relieve pain or inflammation

 e.g. ibuprofen or indomethacin

 cimetidine, used for stomach ulcers